 Saving Money on Hotel Costs

-- If you are an AAA or AARP member or in the U.S. military, you probably know that hotels offer special discounts for you, but what you may not know is that there are often better deals available elsewhere.
-Try our tips for finding hotels near Disneyland.
+- If you are an AAA or AARP member or in the U.S. military, some hotels offer discounts for you.
+Check those rates for any hotel you're thinking about staying in, but keep in mind that there are often better deals available elsewhere.

-- If you think you need more than two hotel rooms, consider a two-room suite in an all-suites hotel which are listed in the Disneyland Hotel Guide.
+- If you think you need more than two hotel rooms, consider a two-room suite.
 You'll get more privacy than cramming everyone into a standard hotel room, and you may be able to reserve just one room instead of two.
-Some hotels also offer rooms that can accommodate more than just 3 or 4.
-We did the research for you and made a list of Disneyland hotels with larger rooms — which you can find in the Disneyland Hotel Guide.

 Before you start calculating, make a few general decisions about your trip: